kdwink/restic-configured/README.md

 in the configuration, then prune those paths according to the forget-policy configured for each.
 Logs will go to the configured location.

-Example configuration files can be found in the config subdirecty.
+Example configuration files can be found in the config-examples directory.

 # Features